JulianSchubel/JulianSchubel/README.md

-Working in the data engineering space primarily focused on ETL workflows and delivering data to data lakes.
+Working in the data engineering space primarily focused on ETL workflows leveraging cloud computing to delivering data to data lakes.
 Primary interests are Numeric/Scientific, low-level and high performance computing.